 \section{Introduction}

 Linear codes, owing to their good structure, are widely applied in the areas of channel coding, source coding, and joint source-channel coding (JSCC).
-Undoubtedly, constructing good linear codes is always one of the most important and everlasting topics in these areas.
-As we know, a variety of good linear codes such as Turbo codes \cite{JSCC:Berrou199305} and low-density parity-check (LDPC) codes \cite{JSCC:Gallager196300, JSCC:MacKay199903} have been constructed for channel coding.
-And in the past decade, the parity-check matrices of good linear codes for channel coding have been employed as encoders for distributed source coding.
-They proved good in both theory \cite{JSCC:Muramatsu200510, JSCC:Yang200503} and practice \cite{JSCC:Pradhan200100, JSCC:Stankovic200604, JSCC:Coleman200608}.
-However, in the general cases of lossless JSCC (based on linear codes), it is still unknown what kinds of linear codes are good and how to construct them.
-We do not even know how to design an implementable optimal JSCC scheme based on linear codes for arbitrary sources and channels.
-For instance, much work on practical designs of lossless JSCC based on linear codes has been done for transmission of specific correlated sources over specific multiple-access channels (MACs), e.g., correlated sources over separated noisy channels \cite{JSCC:Garcia200103, JSCC:Zhong200505, JSCC:Zhao200611a}, correlated sources over additive white Gaussian noise (AWGN) MACs \cite{JSCC:Murugan200408,JSCC:Garcia200709}, and correlated sources over Rayleigh fading MACs \cite{JSCC:Zhao200611b}, but it is still not clear how to construct an implementable optimal lossless JSCC scheme for a general case.
-The same problem also exists in the case of point-to-point transmission, but since traditional (nonlinear) source coding techniques combined with joint source-channel decoding work well in this case, linear-code-based schemes are not so important as in distributed JSCC.
-One exception is when we need a simple universal encoder, that is, the encoder does not require any knowledge of the source statistics.
-For background information of lossless JSCC in the point-to-point case, we refer to \cite{JSCC:Zhu200408,JSCC:Jaspar200706} and the references therein.
+A variety of good linear codes such as Turbo codes \cite{JSCC:Berrou199305} and low-density parity-check (LDPC) codes \cite{JSCC:Gallager196300, JSCC:MacKay199903} have been constructed for channel coding.
+In the past decade, the parity-check matrices of good linear codes for channel coding have also been employed as encoders for distributed source coding.
+They proved good both in theory \cite{JSCC:Muramatsu200510,JSCC:Yang200503} and practice \cite{JSCC:Pradhan200100,JSCC:Stankovic200604,JSCC:Coleman200608}.
+However, for the general case of lossless JSCC (based on linear codes), there is still no mature and complete solution (see \cite{JSCC:Yang200904,JSCC:Yang200909} and the references therein for background information).

-Recently, for lossless transmission of correlated sources over MACs, we proposed a general scheme based on linear codes \cite{JSCC:Yang200904}, which was proved to be optimal if good linear codes and good conditional probabilities are chosen.
-Fig.~\ref{fig:Scheme1} illustrates the mechanism of the encoding scheme (see \cite[Sec.~III-C]{JSCC:Yang200904}), which can also be formulated as
+Recently, for lossless transmission of correlated sources over multiple-access channels (MACs), we proposed a general scheme based on linear encoders \cite{JSCC:Yang200904}.
+It was proved optimal if good linear encoders and good conditional probability distributions are chosen. \footnote{In \cite{JSCC:Yang200904} a linear encoder is called a ``linear code'', which in fact conflicts with the traditional meaning of the term ``linear code''.
+To avoid such conflicts as well as possible misunderstanding, we use the term ``linear encoder'' in this paper.} Fig.~\ref{fig:Scheme1} illustrates the mechanism of this encoding scheme (see \cite[Sec.~III-C]{JSCC:Yang200904}), which can also be formulated as